chronolaw/ngx_cpp_dev/README.md

 Examples
 ========
-Please see directory *modules*, include echo/filter/variables.
+Please see directory *modules*, such as echo/filter/variables.

 C++ APIs
 ========